-It is our goal and prayer that all people would feel welcome to be a part of our church family.
-In line with our heritage, our communion table is open to everyone, whether you are a member of our church or not.
+Our goal and prayer are that all people would feel welcome to be a part of our church family.
+In line with our heritage, our communion table is open to everyone, regardless of church membershp.
 We believe that because our lives have been changed by the power of God’s grace, it is now our responsibility to extend that grace to every person around us.

 As we seek to model our lives after Christ, we try to serve those around us in ways that embody Christ’s humble love.
-This means that we often find ourselves serving in ways that don’t make sense to a world that honors power and prestige, but we do so because we know we are called to serve the “least of these.”
-We encourage our members to become regularly involved in acts of service because we believe that worship extends beyond our formal gatherings on Sunday mornings.
-Worship is a lifestyle and an orientation of the heart.
-Our emphasis on servanthood is not to bring attention to ourselves, but to point beyond each one of us to the One who enables us to serve in the first place.
+We may find ourselves serving in ways that don’t make sense to a world that honors power and prestige, but we do so because we know we are called to serve the “least of these.”
+We encourage our members to become regularly involved in acts of service in order to extend our worship beyond the formal Sunday morning gatherings and become a lifestyle and an orientation of the heart.
+Our emphasis on servanthood is not to bring attention to ourselves, but to point beyond ourselves to the One who enables us to serve.

 We recognize that we are stronger and more effective as a church family than we are as individuals.
 Combining the resources with which God has blessed us allows us to multiply the collective impact on our community.